 What are mats?

 Mats are nasty entanglements of hair that has formed knots tight enough so it is difficult to brush and comb.
 Mats tend to form on dogs with thick, long, curly or double coated dogs and can be found in the areas with longer hair such as ears, paw, armpits, tails, and base of the legs.

 4. Double Sided Brush for Dogs

-As you might have already guessed from the name, a double sided brush is the combination between the bristle brush and pin brush.
+As you might have already guessed from the name, a double-sided brush is a combination between the bristle brush and pin brush.
 It offers the benefits of pin brush and bristle brush all in one package.
-A double sided brush is useful for medium to long haired dogs.
+A double-sided brush is useful for medium to long-haired dogs.

 Recommended Double Sided Brush For Dogs

 Now, it’s the time to learn how to brush your dog.
 The video below will teach you everything you need to know to brush your dog.

 5. Dog Slicker Brush

 It’s very easy to spot slicker brush.
 The brush has a flat or slightly curved base, and the base is covered with fine, short wire bristles.
 The bristles are often bent at an angle halfway down or have protective nubs to prevent damage to the skin.